Program

 Social Dinner

-The conference dinner will take place at the Château de Dissay.
+The conference dinner will take place at the Château de Dissay, on Wednesday, October 22.

 Dissay Castle